cenodude/CrossWatch/README.md

 </p>

 **CrossWatch** is a synchronization engine that keeps your **Plex, Jellyfin, Emby, SIMKL, Trakt and MDBlist** in sync.
-It runs locally with a clean web UI where you link accounts, define sync pairs, run them manually or on a schedule, and review stats and history.
+It runs locally with a web UI where you link accounts, define sync pairs, run them manually or on a schedule, and review stats and history.
 CrossWatch also includes its own tracker to keep your data safe with snapshots.

-It supports **movies** and **shows/episodes** Anime is not supported yet....sorry..
+Supported: **Movies** and **TV shows / episodes / Seasons** Not supported: **Anime** (not yet) and **Multi-users/servers**

-## Why CrossWatch?
+## CrossWatch in a nutshell:
 - **One brain for all your media syncs** A single place to configure and understand everything.
 - **Multi-server** (Plex, Jellyfin, Emby) and multi-tracker (Trakt, SIMKL, MDBlist) in one tool.
 - **Flexible sync directions** Between media server.
 Between trackers.
 Or from/to media servers and trackers.
 - **Simple and advanced scheduling** From “run once a day” to more detailed, time-based pair schedules
 - **Internal CrossWatch Tracker** Keeps snapshots/backups of your Watchlist, History and Ratings from your media servers and trackers.
-- **Unified, visual Watchlist across providers** View all watchlist items in one place, with filter, search, bulk-remove and more.
+- **Unified Watchlist across providers** View all watchlist items in one place, with filter, search, bulk-remove and more.
 - **Back-to-the-Future (Fallback GUID)** Revives items that left your Plex library but still exist in your server database.
 - **Webhooks** (Plex / Jellyfin / Emby to Trakt)
 - **Watcher** (Plex / Emby to Trakt and/or SIMKL) Plugin-free and subscription-free.